machinewrapped/gpt-subtrans/readme.md

 AZURE_API_BASE=<your api_base, such as https://something.openai.azure.com>
 AZURE_DEPLOYMENT_NAME=<deployment_name>
 ```
+step3

 3. Create a virtual environment for the project by running the following command in the root folder to create a local environment for the Python interpreter.:
 ```
     python -m venv envsubtrans
 ```

+notice： For linux user, the environment has already prepared during the installing process.

+step4

 4. Activate the virtual environment by running the appropriate command for your operating system:
 ```
     .\envsubtrans\Scripts\activate
     .\envsubtrans\bin\activate
+    soure path/to/gpt-subtrans/envsubtrans/bin/activate    # for linux user
 ```
+step5

 5. Install the required libraries using pip by running the following command in your terminal to install the project dependencies (listed in the requirements.txt file):
 ```
     pip install -r requirements.txt
 ```

+step6

 6. Install the SDKs for the provider(s) you intend to use
 ```